The Big Bang:

 My vagabond type of lifestyle (which span two decades) were spent learning many things which have proven to be useless at this point in my life, such as how to carve an apple into a pipe, how to consume a “bar mistake” quickly without being seen by management or how to drop a 35 foot cliff on my snowboard without dying.

 After many years traveling to numerous beautiful and exotic countries; China, India, Vietnam, Laos, Cambodia, Thailand, Italy, Spain, France, New Zealand etc... my artistic expression began to bubble up and overflow out of me like a geyser.
 Around the time my first child was due, my adventurous lifestyle caught up to me.
 I had a series of sports related injuries, including; a ruptured Achilles tendon, a dislocated shoulder and a dislocated thumb.
 I was in my 40's and for the first time I started to feel my age.
 These injuries turned out to be a blessing in disguise, for they gave me the nudge I needed to begin my art career.
 Within a year my once so-called hobby turned into a busy art career.

 I find it important to evolve as an artist and being a constructive self-critic is an important part of that process for me.
 There is a part of me that is never truly satisfied with my work.
 I believe it's important to maintain a humble perspective of oneself and to constantly pursue more knowledge and experience within the arts, while pushing my own boundaries a little further each time.
 David Bowie once said, " If you feel safe in the area you’re working in, you’re not working in the right area.
 Always go a little further into the water than you feel you’re capable of being in.
 Go a little bit out of your depth.
-And when you don’t feel that your feet are quite touching the bottom, you’re just about in the right place to do something exciting."
+And when you don’t feel that your feet aren't quite touching the bottom, you’re just about in the right place to do something exciting."
 That quote resonates with me because that is how I have lived my entire life.